-During confinement working from home with children can feel like you now have two full time jobs!
+During or after confinement working from home with children can feel like you now have two full time jobs!
 Here are a few tips to help you!

 Some people say you should schedule working hours and stick to them.
 All parents know doing exactly what you have planned with your kids around is if not impossible, very difficult.
 Concentrating with children around isn’t as easy as in a quiet office.
 It’s because we hope it will be the same that we can feel frustrated.